 Dunraven Bay, Glamorgan Heritage Coast

-The Glamorgan Heritage Coast has lots of lovely secluded coves, but the best all-rounder is Dunraven Bay.
+The Glamorgan Heritage Coast has lots of lovely secluded coves, but the best all-rounder is Dunraven Bay - also known as Southerndown beach.
 This crescent of sand is protected by cliffs, and fringed with rock pools that are perfect for the classic pastime of seeing what you can spot within the waters – hermit crabs, starfish, or sea urchins perhaps?
 There is also a castle ruin to explore, plus this is one of the area’s most popular surfing and body boarding beaches.

 Newport Boat Club, Pembrokeshire, takes rock pooling to new levels with fiercely competitive crabbing competitions.
 Teams of children compete for the biggest haul of little shore crabs, which they catch by the hundred.
 The crabs are actually edible - although participants seem to prefer the bags of sweets offered as prizes, so the crabs are released back into the waters… at least, until the next competition.
 If you’re not in Newport, why not have your own crabbing competition on whichever Welsh beach you’re enjoying?